RobMandelings/TurboHiker/verslag.md

 I've implemented a markForRemoval function in the `Removable` abstract class which just implements a simple boolean value to indicate whether or not an object should be removed in the next update.
 Every update of the world, the sceneGraph gets the command to `cleanup all dead objects` first, meaning all objects who have been marked for removal in the previous update.

 The mark for removal is useful as no objects are directly removed, which makes sure that no other 'living' SceneNodes are skipped whenever you are iterating over the them.
-For example: if you would remove a SceneNode in the middle of iteration, the vector shifts all its SceneNodes to the left meaning that the SceneNode previously at index i can now be found at i - 1.
+For example: if you would remove a Type in the middle of iteration, the vector shifts all its SceneNodes to the left meaning that the Type previously at index i can now be found at i - 1.
 If you would increment the index, you would actually move two SceneNodes forward.

 Another usefulness about this is that the markForRemoval can be called from anywhere, while the actual removal can only be done within the SceneGraph itself.